amelie-iska/CCCvelo/CCCvelo_tutorial.md

 ### Step 1: Data Preparation

-Before running CCCvelo, use the script `1_select_LRTG.R` to extract candidate ligands, receptors, and target genes from expression data.
+Before running CCCvelo, use the script `select_LRTG.R` to extract candidate ligands, receptors, and target genes from expression data.
 The resulting files should be saved under `Input/your_project_name/`:
 ```
 Input/your_project_name/